 Unfinished Heart Pine

-- Janka Rating: 1225
+- Janka Rating:Â 1225

-- Colors: Rich yellow to dark brown color tones
+- Colors:Â Rich yellow to dark brown color tones

-- Grain Pattern: Beautiful, distinct grain pattern that features pinholes and knots
+- Grain Pattern:Â Beautiful, distinct grain pattern that features pinholes and knots

-What About Bamboo?
+What About Bamboo Flooring?

 Bamboo is not a type of hardwood – it’s a woody grass that can be every bit as durable as solid wood.
 With a Janka rating that ranges from 1300–1400, Bamboo flooring can be a good option unless you live in an area with fluctuating temperature and humidity.